Teenage Hair Loss: Causes & Treatments

 What Medical Conditions Lead to Hair Loss in Teenagers?

-Conditions like alopecia areata and hormonal imbalances (think PCOS) can lead to hair loss.
+Conditions like alopecia areata and hormonal imbalances (think PCOS) can lead to teenage hair loss.
 It is always best to consult a healthcare professional for the best treatment.

 Can My Diet Be a Reason for Hair Loss?